Idan-Levin/target-shopping-automation/README.md

 ## Integration with Slack Shopping Agent

-The Slack Shopping Agent needs to be configured to call the StageHand agent:
+The Python-based Slack Shopping Agent needs to be configured to call the StageHand agent:

-1. Add these environment variables to the Slack agent:
+1. Add these environment variables to the Slack agent's Python environment:
    ```
    STAGEHAND_API_ENDPOINT=https://your-stagehand-render-app.onrender.com
    STAGEHAND_API_KEY=your_secret_api_key_here  # Same as API_KEY in StageHand